FionaLippert/FluxRGNN/README.md

 This repository provides the code for both approaches.
 The original implementation of the FluxRGNN approach and the associated experiments and analysis scripts can be found under version [v1.1.1](https://github.com/FionaLippert/FluxRGNN/releases/tag/v.1.1.1).
 Note that the latest version may not be compatible with all settings and experiments of the original paper.

-Please note that a refactored and extended version of FluxRGNN is available on the branch [nexrad_data](https://github.com/FionaLippert/FluxRGNN/tree/nexrad_data), which will be merged soon into the main code base.

 ## Requirements and setup
 First, make sure you have [conda](https://docs.conda.io/en/latest/) installed.